Xemptuous/LanguageComparison/README.md

 curious about the languages themselves syntactically and linguistically, and how these deliberate choices affected the overall feeling and flow of writing in each one.

+I have found that languages are always evolving by building ontop of those that came before; fixing up little things the authors thought were lacking from previous iterations, bundling in the strengths of various languages, and throwing in their own little touch of novelty.

+Eventually I want to write more languages than I already have, and this repo will serve as a reference of sorts.

 ---

 ## 🧰 Languages & Projects